Return to Table of Contents | Previous Chapter | Next Chapter

 We can see one point that is definite - that political animals arise with esteem and the proof of each other.
 This doesn't mean any particular "stage" has been attained or that a genesis was created, but that a situation is recognized.
 It does not even apply to humans or language or "politics" in the sense we know.
 But, it is the first distinction - valid and invalid.
 This did not happen for no particular reason, but because humans like any animal inherited behaviors and will do things on their own power that suit their whims and whatever sense of their interests they possess.
 It begins at the most local of levels, with the smallest of things, and these things are often not consequential in of themselves.
 Only in the accumulation of deeds is a record compiled, and it is this where humans - who possess a symbolic recording of this information far beyond the capacity of any animal - develop any form of political life that isn't tied to the same impulses that form colonies of life forms like the pride of lions or pack of dogs.
 Among the knowledge humans accumulate are the names and behaviors of animals they hunt - and among those names and behaviors are the other humans they encounter, for we have already established that humans will direct greater hatred towards their brother if it is invalid than any animal.
 On average, life being what it is, the humans will recognize the behaviors of animals who formed stable populations as recurrent institutional behavior, rather than the ritual sacrifice which, however glorified it may be, is an uncommon occurrence, and the cast-offs do not last long as a rule nor form a life-form or race that is distinguished.
 Those cast out of human society, if they live, will likely not reproduce, and such conditions - as this author will tell you - really would prompt the savage to consider whether reproduction or life itself are ideas worth pursuing, if this is what it is to be.
 Absent a perilous existence or some disposition that forbade the act, though, it is not unusual to expect humans to find something in creating a mini-me for whatever purpose or whim they possess, and this would have to happen for life to go on.
 Those who adopted any society-wide habit disfavoring reproduction or the going concern would fade against those who had some expectation that creating new life was worthwhile or a part of their life-cycle.
 Despite the worst and most insulting cajolers, it does not require a great intellect to figure out that a male and a female in the fertility ritual creates babies, so much that savage man and woman would be able to divine the mechanics well enough.
 If that didn't work, animals are not known for their prudishness in the act and their life spans are such that they would be familiar sights, especially as humans set about hunting and then herding those animals, and increasing the numbers of the herd would be a task or consideration of drovers from early on.
 It is also very unlikely that the females of humanity would be unaware of how they became pregnant, though the most disgusting of all cajolers will tell women today exactly this as the ultimate insult to their being.
 In life, the behaviors of raising a child, and simply living life create potentials that would, for any creature with language or any developed system for figuring things out, create the building materials for sociality beyond a crude set of associations.
 We can ask why someone is our friend, whether he loves me or loves me not, if she's like all of the other evil apes or if we should even bother asking, how we're going to find food tomorrow, what's going on with the clouds and stars, and so on.
 It is these very basic activities which make clear that all of our aspirations, however common sense they are, are not ubiquitous, nor is it even desirable to possess an infinite quantity of these things, or that these things are in of themselves "the point" or in service to an ulterior motive.

-The seeds of this tripartate understanding were available from raw materials before anyone decided there was a tribe or polity as such, let alone an established order of things.
+The seeds of this tripartite understanding were available from raw materials before anyone decided there was a tribe or polity as such, let alone an established order of things.
 The motives of someone, whether alone or in any association where cooperation is possible, are theirs and do not conform to any necessary purpose.
 They only conform to the interests of life and the "circle of life" in ways where we can allocate tasks and ask why and how we do those things.
 It will be a very long time - nearly impossible to determine from our vantage point - before this primordial formation of associations produces anything we'd call "barbarism" even of the crudest sort.
 But, after all is said and done, familiarity in some association is recognized and an understanding of general rules is established.
-They only become barbarism when there is a sufficient going concern divorced from the typical intercine violence of the human race, and something more than obtaining sustenance or daily relations can be considered.
+They only become barbarism when there is a sufficient going concern divorced from the typical internecine violence of the human race, and something more than obtaining sustenance or daily relations can be considered.
 A higher form of violence would not change this.
 Any idiot can put together a war band for the same reasons humans are vicious to each other in their daily lives.
 Any idiot could choose not to do this - the default behavior of idiots is to not start things for no good reason, and to limit their aggression if only because they are too lazy to pursue world-historical missions.
 None of the aggressive impulses marked a societal development on their own power when they became generals - the barbarian and civilization had nothing to do with such an infantile belief of where social order arose, and such a belief recapitulates the hunt for the savage among them, who would in time become those who weren't that different from them until the finger of shame pointed at them and the curses began.

 What did mark the barbarian was not an economic or substantive threshold, either.
 It is instead the elaboration of ritual and practice which honed humans who weren't very distinct or special into men or women possessing qualities marking them above both their peers and other social units.
 Those qualities were not purely martial ones, and for martial prowess in primitive times to attain a quality allowing armies larger than warbands, a substantial supply chain and support staff were needed.
 This is to say, barbarous life began not from the crudest conditions or even the first "politics" as such, but when political considerations overtook daily life, and the questions of why we do this were answered with force and will that were summoned when sufficient knowledge about the process was available.
 This would require the assembly of viable units for the task, where none were evident in any natural formation of the human race.
 Slaves, captured war prisoners, the rites of humiliation, would be honed.
 A splitting of faculties and division of labor is evident enough to sort the more capable fighting men from the general populace.
 Leaders arise more frequently, and then make their positions permanent rather than situational expedients.
 The permanence of a warlord is not backed by anything but continued force and has its limits, but the machninations of men shift from endemic war and personal glory to the glory of strongmen, the claiming of wives and harems, the intensification of mysteries, and the formation of fortified positions, temples, and eventually cities and wider economic activity that falls short of "civilization" proper.
 There would not be any essential difference between the temple-dwellers and the rougher nations whose temples were crude and makeshift, or any reason to believe that the temple-dwellers attained any "higher form" or that these two locales were intrinsically opposed to each other as political concepts or saw a struggle between barbarism and the new priestly conceit of city temples and cults.
 Barbarism has its cults, rituals, secret societies, games, and so on, just as nasty and vicious as any priest can conjure.
 By now, the Satanic ape had made itself known enough to become a regular fixture, and the Satanic ape did not define any particular Promethean development of anything, but stole from the nascent efforts of fools who might have seen technology as useful for some purpose before it was co-opted.
 Suckers being born every minute is not a particular failure of American society alone.